 Months of entry

-The Drawing Year is an MA-level course offering up to thirty students the opportunity to focus on drawing from observation for one academic year.
-The course is made up of three ten week terms with an opportunity to extend the year into a further three month studio residency as a springboard into professional practice.
-There are no tuition fees for The Drawing Year – all students are awarded a full scholarship and receive a free studio space in the iconic Tea Building in Shoreditch.
-Additional maintenance bursaries are available on application.
+The Drawing Year is a full scholarship MA-level course offering up to thirty students the opportunity to focus on drawing from observation for one academic year.
+There are no tuition fees for The Drawing Year – all students are awarded a full scholarship and receive a free studio space.

 Information for international students

-From March 2009, The Prince's Drawing School will not be able to sponsor students from outside the EEA, because as an independent school we will not have a UK Border Agency Tier 4 License.
-However, there may be circumstances wherein non-EEA nationals are eligible for visas which allow for study.
+Nationals of all other countries: Since March 2009, the Royal Drawing School has not been able to sponsor students from outside the EEA.
+As an independent school, we do not have a UK Border Agency Tier 4 License.
+However, there may be unusual circumstances wherein non-EEA nationals are eligible for visas which do allow for study.
+It is the responsibility of interested applicants to check with local UK immigration authorities.

 Qualification and course duration